jcaillon/valet/docs/content/docs/025.command-properties/_index.md

 <!-- ___________________________ -->
 <!-- ----- arguments ---------- -->
 {{< properties-row name="arguments" mandatory="" >}}
-A list of arguments for your command.
+A list of positional arguments for your command.

 Arguments are parsed in the order given in the list of arguments for the command definition.